bioinfo-YCU/ConnectomeDB/README.md

 quarto preview
 ```

-### Note: to use as an env in Jupyter, make sure you add it as a new kernel
+### Note: to use as an environment in Jupyter, make sure you add it as a new kernel

 ```bash
 conda activate quarto_llm_env
 python -m ipykernel install --user --name=quarto_llm_env --display-name "quarto_llm_env"
 ```

-### When installing new packages for environment
+### When installing new packages into the Environment
 Please run the following:

 ```bash
 ./update_env_yml.sh
 ```